Investigation underway after Brockton restaurant broken into 3 times in 1 month

 BROCKTON, MASS.
-(WHDH) - Police are investigating three break-ins that occurred at a Brockton restaurant this month.
+(WHDH) - The owner of a Brockton restaurant is looking for answers after her business was broken into three times this month.

 Jamaica’s Best Restaurant on Perkins Avenue was broken into during the early morning hours of Feb.
 6, 14 and 23, according to Brockton police.